mamun48/SimpleQuizGame/README.md

 3. void
 4. private
 Enter your answer (1-4): 2
 Wrong!
-The correct answer is: 2. main
+The correct answer is: 2

 Your final score: 1